-Travel Guide to Arequipa & the Canyons
+Travel Guide to Arequipa - Gateway to the Canyons

 Imagine one of Peru’s most resplendent cityscapes.
 Imagine a place where buildings made with white volcanic rock, the most impressive of which are Unesco-listed, spread below some of the most iconic peaks of Peru’s Southern Andes.
 Imagine a place with a proud culture distinct from anywhere else in the country, driven by excellent museums and by a delectable cuisine of specialities like chupe de camarones (prawn chowder) and rocoto relleno (spicy stuffed peppers).